Return to Home Page

 Exposure Indices Used to Protect Vegetation

 In 2007, the EPA's Ozone Staff Paper (EPA, 2007) recommended that the W126 exposure index be considered as a possible secondary ozone standard.
 In March 2007, EPA's Clean Air Scientific Advisory Committee (CASAC) recommended that the W126 be adopted as a standard to protect vegetation from ozone exposure.
 In June 2007, the EPA Administrator proposed the W126 exposure index as a secondary ozone standard.
 On March 12, 2008, the EPA Administrator made the final decision on the human health and vegetation ozone standards.
 EPA revised the 8-hour "primary" ozone standard, designed to protect public health, to a level of 0.075 parts per million (ppm).
 The previous standard, set in 1997, was 0.08 ppm.
 EPA decided not to adopt the W126 exposure index.
-Although the EPA Administrator recommended the W126 as the secondary ozone standard, based on advice from the White House (Washington Post, April 8, 2008; Page D02), the EPA Administrator changed his mind and made the secondary ozone standard the same as the primary 8-hour average standard (0.075 ppm).
+Although the EPA Administrator recommended the W126 as the secondary ozone standard, based on advice from the White House (Washington Post, April 8, 2008; Page D02), the EPA Administrator modified his recommendation and made the secondary ozone standard the same form and level as the primary 8-hour average standard (0.075 ppm).

-In May 27, 2008, health and environmental organizations filed a lawsuit arguing that the EPA failed to protect public health and the environment when it issued in March 2008 new ozone standards.
+In May 27, 2008, health and environmental organizations filed a lawsuit arguing that the EPA failed to protect public health and the environment when it issued its March 2008 new ozone standards.
 On March 10, 2009, the US EPA requested that the Court vacate the existing briefing schedule and hold the consolidated cases in abeyance.
-EPA requested the extension to allow time for appropriate EPA officials that are appointed by the new Administration to review the Ozone NAAQS Rule to determine whether the standards established in the Ozone NAAQS Rule should be maintained, modified, or otherwise reconsidered.
+EPA requested the extension to allow time for appropriate EPA officials who were appointed by the new Administration to review the Ozone NAAQS Rule to determine whether the standards established in the Ozone NAAQS Rule should be maintained, modified, or otherwise reconsidered.
 EPA further requested that it be directed to notify the Court and the Parties within 180 days of the Court's order vacating the briefing schedule of the actions the Agency has taken or intends to take, if any, with regard to the Ozone NAAQS Rule, and the anticipated time frame for any such actions.

 On September 16, 2009, the EPA announced it would reconsider the 2008 national ambient air quality standards (NAAQS) for ground-level ozone for both human health and environmental effects.
 The Agency planned to propose any needed revisions to the ozone standards by December 2009 and issue a final decision by August 2010.
-On January 7, 2010, the EPA announced on its web site its proposal to strengthen the national ambient air quality standards for ground-level ozone.
+On January 7, 2010, the EPA announced on its website its proposal to strengthen the national ambient air quality standards for ground-level ozone.
 The EPA's proposal decreased the 8-hour “primary” ozone standard level, designed to protect public health, to a level within the range of 0.060-0.070 parts per million (ppm).
 EPA proposed to establish a distinct cumulative, seasonal “secondary” standard, referred to as the W126 index, which was designed to protect sensitive vegetation and ecosystems, including forests, parks, wildlife refuges, and wilderness areas.
 EPA proposed to set the level of the W126 secondary standard within the range of 7-15 ppm-hours.
 The proposed revisions resulted from a reconsideration of the identical primary and secondary ozone standards set at 0.075 ppm in March 2008.
 On August 20, the Agency announced that it would delay its final announcement to on or around the end of October.
 In early November, the EPA announced that it would reach a final decision on the ozone standards by December 31, 2010.
 On December 8, the EPA announced that it would delay its final decision on the ozone standards until July 2011.
-EPA announced on July 26 that it would not make a decision on the ozone standards by its previously announced deadline of July 29.
+EPA announced on July 26, 2011 that it would not make a decision on the ozone standards by its previously announced deadline of July 29.
 On September 2, 2011, President Obama requested that the EPA withdraw its proposed revisions of the ozone standards and continue with the normal state-of-science evaluation leading up to the recommendation of whether to make the ozone standard more stringent than the current level.

 For up-to-date information on the W126 and other aspects of air pollution environmental and human health effects information, please visit our News and Views section.
 Should you wish to learn more about the science associated with assessing the importance of peak ozone concentrations and how the peaks relate to vegetation uptake and detoxification, please click here.